 Understanding structures with help of data

 Identifying a UBO and exposing criminal activities at business partners is therefore not only a legal obligation, but also necessary to protect your organization.
 However, unpicking an entire UBO structure is not an easy job.
-In our paper “Cross-border approach to ascertaining an international UBO” we help you better understand the complexities of legal beneficial ownership structures.
+In our paper "Download: Understanding complex UBO structures (NL)"we help you better understand the complexities of legal beneficial ownership structures.
 The paper also provides insight into how data and analytics can improve the speed and accuracy of UBO identification and how you as an organization can benefit from improved knowledge management, in order to free up resources for other purposes.

 What about the UBO register?